 The original Warden Abbey was founded in 1135 as a daughter house to the Cistercian abbey of Rievaulx in Yorkshire, a highly-prosperous religious order of monks and nuns whose wealth and prosperity would only grow.
 By 1300 this Bedfordshire-based sister monastery was already extensively made up of fine buildings and by 1320 work had also started on an abbey church of "cathedral-like proportions".
 A magnificent mosaic tile floor from the abbey, which embellished this enormous church, was unearthed in 1961 and is now housed in Bedford Museum.

 It was at the abbey that the Warden pear was first cultivated.
 A small pear used for cooking, this horticultural enterprise gave way to the Warden pie.
 Hot Warden pies were still sold in Bedford in the nineteenth century, and earlier references can be found in Elizabethan and Stuart literature.
 The abbey seal even displays three pears surrounding a crozier.

-In 1537, during the reign of Henry VIII, the abbey was dissolved.
-The Gostwick family acquired the land and demolished the buildings.
-By 1552 a new red brick mansion was built on the site, incorporating some of the former Abbot's lodging.
+In 1537, during the reign of Henry VIII, the abbey was dissolved and this huge, prosperous religious enterprise crumbled.
+The Gostwick family acquired the land at auction and demolished the buildings.
+By 1552, a new red brick mansion was built on the site, incorporating some of the former Abbot's lodging.
 In about 1790, the main part of the Tudor house was pulled down by its new owners, the Whitbreads of Southill, leaving only a partial fragment still standing.

 Warden Abbey is all that is left of this once great settlement, now a curious fragment left stranded in quiet fields.
-These surrounding meadows, grazed by livestock, are virtually unexplored and may still prove to be a fascinating archaeological site, the landscape of ridges and bumps burying secrets of past Cistercian wealth.
+These surrounding meadows, grazed by livestock, are virtually unexplored and may still prove to be a fascinating archaeological site, the landscape of ridges and bumps still burying secrets of past Cistercian wealth.